 2. Experiencing a state of near religious exultation through dancing and chanting.

 Post Town Fujisawa was the 6th posting station of the fifty-three stages along the Tokaido Road, and an area that once prospered as the town surrounding Yugyo-ji Temple.
-Today, Post Town Fujisawa Exchange Center lets visitors experience this wealth of history and culture first-hand.
+Today, Fujisawa Post Station Exchange Center lets visitors experience this wealth of history and culture first-hand.

 Items from the period together with a diorama are on display, as is a 3D recreation of Post Town era Fujisawa.